gumaerc-testorg/21l.325-spring-2007/content/pages/syllabus.md

 ### Assignments

-There will be two formal writing assignments - a modest essay assignment (see the [study materials]({{< baseurl >}}/pages/study-materials) section for some advice about what, to me, constitutes the analysis of a literary text) due 1 day before Ses #13.
+There will be two formal writing assignments - a modest essay assignment (see the {{% resource_link 3115bc56-6be3-1dba-0d73-5b33a2e306be "study materials" %}} section for some advice about what, to me, constitutes the analysis of a literary text) due 1 day before Ses #13.
 And a longer essay, on Calvino or Levi, due 1 day after Ses #25, and supplemented by a brief in-class presentation of your major thesis.

 ### Late Policy